eugenefvdm/backup-notifier/README.md

 ## Usage

-- Copy the file in this repo `notify-slack.sh` to `/root`
+- Copy the file in this repo `notify-slack.sh` to any directory, say `/root/backup-notifier`
-- Create a Slack hook
+- Create a new Slack hook
 - Store the Slack hook URL in an `.env` file
 -- Warning - if you skip this step and you also use the pre-backup command, your backup job will fail
 - Use the Virtualmin UI to populate the the pre- and post-backup commands